 No other part of your equipment will influence the quality of your pictures more than the lens.
-For product photography you will mount the camera on a stable tripod, illuminate the scene with bright and perfect light, choose most camera settings manually and also focus manually.
-This is the very best situation for a camera, the sensor can really bring its best performance.
+For product photography, you will mount the camera on a stable tripod, illuminate the scene with bright and perfect light, choose most camera settings, and focus manually.
+This is the best situation for a camera, and the sensor can bring its best performance.
 Therefore the quality of the picture mostly depends on the used lens.

-There is no way around a good macro lens and this lens will be expensive.
+There is no way around an excellent macro lens, and this lens will be expensive.
 Most likely the most expensive part of your whole equipment.

-Let me illustrate this point with a number of example photos.
-The test subject is an Adafruit micro lipo USB charger.
-This board is just approximate 2×2 cm in size.
+Let me illustrate this point with several example photos.
+The test subject is an Adafruit micro-lipo USB charger.
+This board is just approximately 2×2 cm in size.
 I tried to fill a photo with this board using different combinations of lenses and cameras.

-For each combination I tried to get as close as possible to the object to get as much detail as possible.
-The light and object situation was exactly the same, I just switched lenses and cameras in front of the light box.
+For each combination, I tried to get as close as possible to the object to get as much detail as possible.
+The light and object situation was the same, and I switched lenses and cameras in front of the lightbox.

-I also processed each image to get the best looking result and I resize them to 800 pixel width for a better comparison.
+I also processed each image to get the best-looking result, and I resized them to 800-pixel width for a better comparison.

 Lens Comparison Photos

 Let us start with the worst possible solution.
-The next photo is the best result you can get using one of the best smartphone camera on the marked.
-The photo was made using the smartphone on a tripod.
+The next photo is the best result you can get using one of the best smartphone cameras on the market (when I wrote this tutorial).
+The photo was taken using the smartphone on a tripod.

 Compared to the smartphone photo, this picture looks already very good.
 You notice a slight blur over the whole image.
-Also if you look at the surfaces of the solder blobs and of the gold you notice the lack of details there.
+Also, if you look at the surfaces of the solder blobs and the gold, you notice the lack of details there.

-You will notice there is less blur over the image, still the surface structures on the board lack much detail.
-The reason for this small improvement is most likely just the different optical filter on the sensor itself (I will not explain all technical details at this point).
+You will notice less blur over the image; still, the surface structures on the board lack much detail.
+This small improvement is likely just the different optical filters on the sensor itself (I will not explain all the technical details at this point).